GoldenThrust/Virtual-Bank/README.md

     DB_USER=your_db_username
     DB_PASSWORD=your_db_password
     ```

+4. Configure your database:
+    - Default Configuration (PostgreSQL):
-    Configure your PostgreSQL database by creating a user with the provided credentials (DB_USER and DB_PASSWORD).
+        - Configure your PostgreSQL database by creating a user with the provided credentials (DB_USER and DB_PASSWORD).
         If you need help setting up PostgreSQL, you can refer to the [official documentation](https://www.postgresql.org/docs/current/tutorial-start.html).
+    - Other Databases:
+        - For different databases, refer to the [Django documentation](https://docs.djangoproject.com/en/5.0/ref/databases/) on database setup.

 4. Run migrations
     - API
     ```bash